 Each team is composed of two athletes.
 Once the nation teams qualification and seeding is determined, each nation can field any eligible competitor (\) into their team with a maximum of one competitor per Sport Class per Men's team, although each competitor is only eligible to compete on one team.
 Nations must declare which competitor will comprise each team at the team captains meeting preceding the event.

 Nations determine by themselves which teammate will run 1st and 2nd.
 Similar to regular SBX, lane choice is determined by each nation team seed, within each Heat.
 Teams will declare which teammate will run 1st after the teams have declared lane choice.
-Lane choice will be declared in the following order; seed 1, seed 2, and then teammate running order will be declared in the following order; seed 2, seed 1
+Lane choice will be declared in the following order; seed 1, seed 2, seed 3, seed 4 and then teammate running order will be declared in the following order; seed 4, seed 3, seed 2, seed 1.